vaibhavsagar/resume/resume.md

      by Armin Haller.

-     *Student Ambassador* for CECS (College of Engineering and Computer Science) at ANU (March--November).
+     *Student Ambassador* for CECS (College of Engineering and Computer Science) ANU (March--November).
 Selected to represent the College for various recruitment events and activities around Australia, to share knowledge with prospective students based on my experience at ANU, and talk to prospective students about living in Canberra.